Manveer-singh-05/ointment-booking-system/README.md

 Manveer Singh

-// addings things later like professionals personal dashboard or other features....
+// addings things later like professionals personal dashboard or other features.